nomic/dbeasy/README.md

-db-easy
+dbeasy
 =======

-Wrapper for postgresql driver that makes easy what should be easy.
+Wrapper for nodejs postgresql driver that makes easy what should be easy.